Last updated: 1 November 2024

 2023

 In September, two individuals were arrested on charges of sodomy in Gweru.
-One of them asked the police to arrest his partner because of an initial deception – the belief that his partner was a woman.
-After all, they were both arrested and charged for engaging in consensual same-sex activity.
+One of them asked the police to arrest his partner because he had been deceived into believing that his partner was a woman.
+They were both arrested and charged for engaging in consensual same-sex activity.

-Still in September, a 42-year-old man committed suicide in Gokwe while being on the run, chased by police for alleged sodomy.
+In September, a 42-year-old man committed suicide in Gokwe while on the run, chased by police for alleged sodomy.

 2020